 Step 4: Integrate Tests into the CI Pipeline

-Most CI/CD tools support easy integration via plugins, scripts, or API triggers.
+Most CI/CD pipeline pipeline tools support easy integration via plugins, scripts, or API triggers.

 Example workflow: